srikanth4075/AWS-Services/aws-transfer/Readme.md

 ## Highlights:

-**Serves as sftp service to companies to share data with business partners or vendors.**
+Serves as sftp service to companies to share data with business partners or vendors.

 ## Authentication:
-Generate the public key using (ssh-keygen -b 4096 -t rsa) When requested passpharse just press enter twice after this there will be two files generated in default .ssh directory Public key file: ~/.ssh/id_rsa.pub
+- Generate the public key using (ssh-keygen -b 4096 -t rsa)
+- When requested passpharse just press enter twice
+- This will create two files in default .ssh directory
+> Public key file: ~/.ssh/id_rsa.pub
-Private key file: ~/.ssh/id_rsa
+> Private key file: ~/.ssh/id_rsa

 ## Creating a user in aws transfer console:
 create a user in aws transfer console and select role that grants permissions to s3 buckets